 Operations and Maintenance

 Several new pieces of equipment were purchased for the store including an energy efficient computer and printer and smart strips.
 Each night we shut down all devices and flip off the switches on the smart strips to eliminate phantom power that is pulled from devices even when they are turned off.
-We recycle our office waste, and promote community recycling efforts through our ongoing electronics collection and recycling program.
+We recycle our office waste.